 Photo: Esra Rotthoff

-The piece is presented at five successive stations throughout the house.
+The piece is presented at successive stations throughout the house.
 The audience moves through the theatre in groups of 10 people each.
 Each group starts at a specific time, which can be chosen via ticket booking.

 There are no seats; footpaths through the house are part of the production.
 The performance lasts about 70 minutes (no break) and is only partially barrier-free.
 Reduced tickets are available for a shortened barrier-free version.